 Following the Admission (Note 1), the Directors of BGH undertook a reduction of capital in order to create distributable reserves for BGH.
 The original difference between the nominal value of BGH's shares and the fair value of the Bank's shares was credited to the merger reserve created in connection with the Tender Offer.
-It was the intention of BGH's Directors that the maximum amount of distributable reserves should be created and therefore any merger reserve created in connection with the Tender Offer was capitalised into Class A shares.
+It was the intention of BGH's Directors that the maximum amount of distributable reserves should be created and therefore any merger reserve created in connection with the Tender Offer any merger reserve created in connection with the Tender Offer any merger reserve created in connection with the Tender Offer was capitalised into Class A shares.
 The Class A shares were allotted pro rata to holders of BGH shares.
 BGH Directors implemented a Court approved reduction of capital which reduced the original (Tender Offer) nominal value of BGH shares and cancelled all the Class A shares in issue resulting from the capitalisation of the merger reserve.